mixxxdj/manual/source/chapters/appendix.rst

                         for user settings files such as the library database and preferences configuration file.
 ----------------------  -------------------------------------------------
---controllerDebug       Causes Mixxx to display/log all controller data
+--controllerDebug       Display/log all controller data Mixxx sends and
-                        it sends and receives, and script functions it loads.
+                        receives as well as script functions it loads.
 ----------------------  -------------------------------------------------
---developer             Enables developer-mode.
-Includes extra log info,
+--developer             Enable developer-mode.
+Includes extra logs, stats
-                        stats on performance, a Developer tools menu, extra developer skins, and provides useful
+                        on performance, a Developer tools menu and extra developer skins.
+Also provides useful information
-                        information for skin writers in widget tooltips and logs .
+                        for skin writers in widget tooltips and logs.
 ----------------------  -------------------------------------------------
---safeMode              Disables risky things at start up.
+--safeMode              Disable risky things at start up.
 This should
-                        help troubleshoot crashes at startup or if Mixxx won't boot.
+                        help troubleshoot startup crashes.

                         * Automatically loads empty waveforms
                         * Disables spinning vinyl widgets